 mText.
 When there is no composition, this is

 Writing mode at selection start.

 mSelection::mFocus.
-If correspoinding offset is end of the editor contents, its rect should be caret rect.
+If corresponding offset is end of the editor contents, its rectangle should be a caret rectangle.

-Unifiied character rect in selection range.
+Unified character rectangle in selection range.
 When the selection is collapsed, this should be caret rect.

 First character rect of

 mTextis empty string, this should be caret rect.

 Always same as selection start offset even when selection isn’t collapsed.